 In addition to leading a weekly seminar, mentors organize study groups with their FIG students, plan dinners and Austin area outings, and participate in campus events.
-The time spent mentoring and preparing for seminar varies but usually averages around four to five hours per week.
+The time spent mentoring and preparing for seminar varies but usually averages around three to four hours per week.

 - Work with a staff facilitator to plan their FIG seminar

 - Interact with students outside of seminar time